Blockchain based Resource Governance for Decentralized Web Environments: Conceptual Resource Governance Framework

 \subsection{ReGov Framework Entities}

 According to the decentralization concept, the web is a peer-to-peer network with no central authority.
-In such a scenario, data are no longer collected in application servers, but rather data are managed by nodes that are controlled by users (i.e., data owners determine who can access their data and in what context).
+In this scenario, data are no longer collected in application servers, but rather data are managed by nodes that are controlled by users (i.e., data owners determine who can access their data and in what context).
 Nodes communicate directly with other nodes in order to send and retrieve resources via the decentralized environment.

+\Cref{fig:generalFramework} depicts a high-level overview diagram of the ReGov framework.
 Nodes are characterized by the \Compo{data provision}, \Compo{data consumption}, and \Compo{governance interface} components.
 Governance ecosystems are responsible for indexing web resources, facilitating node and resource discovery, and monitoring resource usage.
 Thus, in our architecture, a \Compo{governance ecosystem} is constituted by the \Compo{resource indexing} and \Compo{policy governance} components.
-In~\cref{fig:generalFramework}, we propose a high-level diagram of our ReGov framework.